Open physician-scientist positions are listed below; please visit Human Resources for other career opportunities at UT Southwestern Medical Center.

 Requirements: Candidates must have a Ph.D. or M.D./Ph.D. degree in biological sciences or other related disciplines.
 A strong background in molecular biology, biochemistry and animal models of global or focal ischemic stroke is desired.

-Interested individuals should send a cover letter with a brief description of research experience and interests, CV, and three supporting letters to: Yingfei Wang, Ph.D., firstname.lastname@example.org.
+Interested individuals should send a cover letter with a brief description of research experience and interests, CV, and three supporting letters to Yingfei Wang, Ph.D.

 Gene Regulation and Cancer Biology (354)

-The Pathology Department at UT Southwestern Medical Center is recruiting for several postdoctoral positions expected to be filled in January 2015 in the laboratory of Weibo Luo, Ph.D., to study gene regulation by hypoxia-inducible factors in breast cancer (Cell 2011, 145(5):732-44; PNAS 2012, 109(49):E3367-76).
+The Pathology Department at UT Southwestern Medical Center is recruiting for several postdoctoral positions in the laboratory of Weibo Luo, Ph.D., to study gene regulation by hypoxia-inducible factors in breast cancer (Cell 2011, 145(5):732-44; PNAS 2012, 109(49):E3367-76).
 We are particularly interested in understanding the crosstalk of oxygen homeostasis, epigenetics, and metabolism in breast cancer progression.
 The cutting-edge techniques including proteomics, next generation sequencing, and metabolomics are used in our studies.
 Our research is supported by NCI and CPRIT.

 Requirements: We are seeking highly motivated candidates with a Ph.D. or M.D./Ph.D.
 Interested candidates must have 1) a strong background in biochemistry, molecular biology, and oncology, 2) a strong publication record, and 3) good communication skills.
 Experience with bioinformatics is a plus.

-Interested individuals should send a cover letter, CV, and three reference letters via email to Weibo Luo, Ph.D., at email@example.com.
+Interested individuals should send a cover letter, CV, and three reference letters via email to Weibo Luo, Ph.D.